 • preview - What the preview renders: "source" (default), "encoded", or "none" to disable it (see Preview element)

-• announce — When to publish the broadcast: "true" (default, announce as soon as the element connects), "false" (never announce), or "source" (hold off until a source is selected).
-The JS property takes a real boolean or "source" (el.announce = false)
+• announce - When to publish the broadcast: "source" (default, hold off until a source is selected), "always" (announce as soon as the element connects), or "never".
+The JS property takes the same string values (el.announce = "always")

 Preview element